kevinstsauveur/BitwardenBackup/README.md

 The provided KeyPass Vault use this encryption parameter:

 -   Database file encryption algorithm: ChaCha20 (256-bit key, RFC 7539)

 ### Key transformation

 The provided KeePass Vault may not use the perfect Key transformation parameters that fits your needs.
-The provided one is created with these parameters:
+The provided one is created with these following parameters:

 -   Key derivation function:   Argon2d
 -   Iterations:   10
 -   Memory:   512 MB
 -   Parallelism:   4

 It generally takes ~1s to open/save KeePass.

 There's more details the way these parameters impact the security on [KeePass's website in the Protection against Dictionary Attacks section](https://keepass.info/help/base/security.html).